 - Automatic website backup feature – your site needs to be backed up nightly and easy to restore.
 Most good hosting platforms offer this.

-- SSL – ensure your site has a security certificate, especially if you’re collecting information from visitors.
+- SSL / HTTPS – ensure your site has a security certificate, especially if you’re collecting information from visitors.
 This is a must nowadays as modern browsers will typically avoid anything but secure content.

 Technical Requirements Backend: